vineethbabuR/H5-PowerBI-Connector/README.md

 # H5-PowerBI-Connector
-PowerBI custom connector for Infor M3 13.4 CS
+PowerBI connector for Infor H5 with OAuth2.0